sharonwoo/bigquery-takehome/README.md

 # create a virtual environment
 python -m venv /path/to/new/virtual/environment

-# activate virtual environment in zsh shell
+# activate virtual environment in zsh shell, for other shells see documentation linked one step above as it may differ
 source <venv>/bin/activate

 # install requirements.txt